Chapter 10 The Ingenious A

 In an October 1798 letter to the board, Lovering claimed that he had a hand in building two-thirds of the houses in the city.
 It's not likely that the mere number of his projects impressed Thornton.
 He had never commented on the design features of the Twenty Buildings and nothing about the small houses likely pleased such an exponent of grandeur.
 That leaves a current project, Law's house, as what likely was on Thornton's mind when he almost complimented Lovering.

+But could Lovering have made his design of Law's house before Thornton crossed out "ingenious A?"
+The commissioners' records note that the board's surveyor and Lovering laid the lot out on September 12.
 Before September, things weren't going well for Lovering.
 His attempt to establish a career independent of the bankrupt speculators proved difficult.
 In January 1798, Nicholson's creditors had Lovering arrested for nonpayment of debts that he incurred while working for Nicholson.
 The judge would not let Lovering post bail because he did not own any property.
 The sheriff posted bail for him, which allowed him to dun Lovering for petty cash on demand.
 All this happened after the Maryland legislature’s relatively short annual session.
 That prevented him from getting relief under the state's new bankruptcy law until the legislature reassembled in December.

 During the building season of 1798, Lovering faced two problems: How to make money without losing it all to Nicholson's creditors, and how to acquire property without paying for it with money.
 He was told that owning property would leave him less at the mercy of judges and sheriffs.
 He decided that in lieu of money, he would ask to be paid in property.